How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 What About the Hario Cold Brew Bottle?

 At the beginning of my homemade cold brew mania I used a screw-top jar and a pour-over coffee dripper.
 However, at some point I no longer felt like filtering the cold brew forever and a day at the end of the brewing period.
-That’s when I bought a Hario Mizudashi Cold Brew Coffee Pot.
+That’s when I bought a Hario Mizudashi Cold Brew Coffee Maker.

 This baby now has numerous brothers and cousins, but they all do essentially the same thing: your ground coffee isn’t left to float freely in the water, but is instead contained in an easily removable filter.
 This saves you from performing the last step in the cold brew process.